ethereum/ethereum-org-website/src/content/developers/tutorials/how-to-mint-an-nft/index.md

 ## Step 2: Create a mint-nft.js file {#create-mintnftjs}

-Inside your scripts directory, create an mint-nft.js file and add the following lines of code:
+Inside your scripts directory, create a mint-nft.js file and add the following lines of code:

 ```js
 require("dotenv").config()